This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Constitutions

-• The Constitutions supersedes the former Memorandum and Article of Association.
+• The Constitution supersedes the former Memorandum and Articles of Association.
 It is optional upon shareholders’ approval.

-• For all companies were incorporated prior to January 2017, their Memorandum and Article of Association of companies remain valid unless otherwise resolved by the said companies.
+• For all companies that were incorporated prior to January 2017, their Memorandum and Articles of Association remain valid unless otherwise resolved by the said companies.

 3. Incorporation Process

-• Name Reserve Application need to be submitted to SSM for approval of the new company’s name.
+• Name Reserve Application needs to be submitted to SSM for approval of the new company’s name.

 • The approved name will be reserved for 30 days from the date of lodgement of the application upon payment of the fee.

-• Under the new Companies Act 2016, electronic form was introduced for lodging incorporation documents.
+• Under the new Companies Act 2016, an electronic form was introduced for lodging incorporation documents.

-• The new electronic form is accessible through SSM’s online MyCoID portal in which the form has replaced various forms that were previously required for incorporation (i.e. Form 6, Form 48A and M&A under the previous Companies Act 1965).
+• The new electronic form is accessible through SSM’s online MyCoID portal, where it has replaced the various forms previously required for incorporation (i.e., Form 6, Form 48A, and M&A under the previous Companies Act 1965).

 4. Registration Fee